konskons11/ViRAE/README.md

 ./ZWA2.sh -m mapped.bam -u unmapped.fq.gz -o ./
 ```

 ZWA2 outputs the clean reads after processing in a GZIPPED FASTQ file with the suffix "ZWA2_cleaned.fastq.gz" as well as a detailed cleaning report in a separate file named "ZWA2_cleaning_report.out.gz".
+The generated report file is a multi-column file which provides further insights on the cleaning process carried out by ZWA2.

+Read_ID	RefID	CIGAR	Read_seq	Read_seqlength	Mapped_seq	Mapped_seq_length	Mapped_start	Mapped_end	Left_unmapped_seq_start	Left_unmapped_seq_end	Left_unmapped_seq	Left_unmapped_seq_quality	Left_unmapped_seqlength	Right_unmapped_seq_start	Right_unmapped_seq_end	Right_unmapped_seq	Right_unmapped_seq_quality	Right_unmapped_seqlength

-The detailed cleaning report file contains information on the ZWA2 cleaning process such as features of reads that mapped either fully or partially on the given reference
+which corresponds to the detailed features of either fully or partially mapped reads on the given reference and an overall mapping analysis at the end of the file.

 Use of the ZWA2 online tool